dimgel/check-link-consistency/README.md

 ## Motivation

 Binary distros need such tool much more than source-based.
 It's like static vs dynamic typing in programming languages: source-based distro checks package's dependencies when program builds, binary -- when it runs.
-Funny that I've hit this problem in less than a week after switching from Gentoo to **Artix**.
+Funny that I've hit this problem in less than a week after switching from Gentoo to Artix.